 OPTION 3: Thesis in Major Department

-If you are required to write an honors or senior thesis and you incorporate the study of an educational issue into that thesis, then ESS can count this work as fulfilling the program's capstone research requirement.
+If you are required (or you choose) to write an honors or senior thesis and you incorporate the study of an educational issue into that thesis, then ESS can count this work as fulfilling the program's capstone research requirement.
 (Department permission is required.)
 ESS cannot double-count the credit hours, however, so students who choose this option must take an additional 3-credit course in ESS.
 This is a great opportunity to integrate your interests and research in your major department with your ESS background.
 It is ideal for students spending one year abroad during their junior year, as it can be integrated with the study abroad experience.

 Like Option 2, ESS requires that students choose their Thesis in Major topics in consultation with their supervising faculty members and submit the ESS Thesis Proposal Contract.pdf by April 15 of their junior year.
 If your primary thesis advisor is not an IEI/ESS faculty member, ask one of those “core” professors to serve as a second reader/advisor.
 See ESS Research Professors Brochure201617.pdf and ESS How to Find an Advisor.